+Proposal 1: Support 8 as the maximum number of simultaneously activated SPS configurations per BWP per serving cell.

 In the case of multiple CG/SPS configurations, RAN1 has agreed to support separate activation/release for different configured grant Type 2/SPS configurations for a given BWP of a serving cell.